outdreamer/build-a-cure/docs/tasks/function_to_do.md

             (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem
-    - give parallel insight path examples, for insight paths that add info that the other is less likely to retrieve
+    - give parallel/perpendicular insight path examples, for insight paths that add info that the other is less/more likely to retrieve

+  - diagram with error types
+    - examples:
+      - over-structurization (specification) of an uncertainty/variable (assumption as fact, variable as constant)
+      - over-correction of an error
+      - over-prioritization
+      - over-reduction (over-simplification)
+      - over-variability (over-complication)
+      - misidentification of minimum info to solve

   - organize examples in indexes

   - make efficiency map